Let’s take a really close look at the MCAT prep courses from Kaplan and the Princeton Review MCAT and see which one is best.

 Kaplan Tutoring Option – with this option you’ll get one-to-one classes with an expert teacher (either in-person or online).
 We’re talking about 15, 25, or 35 hours of live MCAT instruction based on your needs.
 Additionally, you’ll get access to the regular online course, and all the printed materials.
 Notice that this option is quite pricey and starts at around $3,500.

 Premium Consulting + MCAT Prep – this is an “ultimate” package where you’ll get not only the exam prep but also consulting regarding your college applications.
-The admissions expert will help you to plan your application, prepare the personal statement, and choose the best college.
-This option costs around $5,000.
+The admissions expert will help you to plan your application, prepare a personal statement, and choose the best college.
+This option costs north of $5,000.

 From Princeton Review: